 NOTE: This section is for sales code RES and REQ/ REL/RET radios only with UconnectTM.
-For sales code RER, RBZ, REN, REP, REW, RB2 or REZ touch-screen radio UCI feature, refer to the separate RER, REN, RBZ, RB2 or REZ User's Manual.
-UCI is available only if equipped as an option with these radios.
+For sales code RER, RBZ, REN, REP, REW, RB2 or REZ touch-screen radio iPod® control feature, refer to the separate RER, REN, RBZ, RB2 or REZ User's Manual. iPod® control is available only if equipped as an option with these radios.

 This feature allows an iPod® to be plugged into the vehicle's sound system through a 16-pin connector, using the provided interface cable.

-UCI supports Mini, 4G, Photo, Nano, 5G iPod® and iPhone® devices.
-Some iPod® software versions may not fully support the UCI features.
+iPod® control supports Mini, 4G, Photo, Nano, 5G iPod® and iPhone® devices.
+Some iPod® software versions may not fully support the iPod® control features.
 Please visit Apple's website for software updates.

-- If the radio has a USB port, connecting an iPod® to this port does not play the media.
-For playing an iPod®, use the separate 16-pin connector port (in the glove compartment on some vehicles). - Connecting an iPod® to the AUX port located in the radio faceplate, plays media, but does not use the UCI feature to control the connected device.
+- If the radio has a USB port, refer to the appropriate Uconnect Multimedia radio user's manual for iPod or external USB device support capability. - Connecting an iPod® to the AUX port located in the radio faceplate, plays media, but does not use the iPod® control feature to control the connected device.